-A modern family kitchen isn’t just about cooking.
-You want a space that brings everyone together and inspires quality time.
+A modern kitchen isn’t just about cooking.
+You want a space that brings the family together and inspires quality time.
 The kitchen should be a central hub for family members to connect and create together.
 To help you get started on your mission, we have some great family kitchen design ideas to inspire you to create a space that everyone will enjoy.

 Kitchen islands used to be a luxury add-on.
 Over time, they have become an essential feature of family kitchens and much more affordable and accessible.
 Do your research to find creative kitchen island options that fit your needs.
 There are slender bars you can place adjacent to the main kitchen area, as well as more substantial ones to include appliances and break up a larger space.
 Plus, islands double up as counter space when things get a little crowded in the kitchen.

-Larger islands not only give you more prep space, but also encourages the rest of the family to come together.
+Larger islands not only give you more prep space, they encourage the rest of the family to come together.
 One could be cooking, while the other is working on their latest arts and crafts project.
 Even if your kids are still playing on their iPad, at least you’re in the same room.

 More space gives you more room to create together as a family.
 If you have a compact kitchen or just want more room to play with, then installing deeper worktops and taller kitchen cabinets could make a world of difference.

 Standard kitchen designs tend to have quite slim countertops and cabinets that don’t go to the ceiling, leaving unused upwards wall space.
-This often leads to cluttered sideboards, housing your toaster, bread bin, knife set and microwave while leaving little room for anything else.
-Blenders, grill machines, other small appliances and anything else you need ends up shoved above the cabinets forgotten and gathering dust.
+This often leads to cluttered sideboards that just about house your toaster, bread bin, knife set and microwave but leave little room for anything else.
+Blenders, grill machines, other small appliances, and anything else you need ends up shoved above the cabinets forgotten and gathering dust.
 In an Ideal Home article, Chief Designer at Woodstock Furniture Andrew Hall said:

 “For a compact kitchen, factor tall cabinetry into your design to make the most of your walls for storage.
 Deeper work surfaces will also generate a lot more space for prepping or displaying items, plus it offers greater storage potential – look at increasing the size by an extra 10cm, floor space permitting.”

-Having sofas and comfy chairs in the kitchen has been a growing trend in recent years, and for a good reason.
+Having sofas and comfy chairs in the kitchen was a growing trend last year, and for a good reason.

 The ideal space to connect and spend quality time with family